GSA/cto-website/_guides/software-request-guide.md

     <div id="Question-1" class="usa-accordion-content">
       <p>
       Standard software has previously been evaluated and approved to be included in the IT Standards List in GEAR.
 You must still put in a request for Standard software.
 This type of request typically takes 1-2 weeks to complete.
-      Non-standard software has not been evaluated for inclusion in the IT Standards List and must complete a full review for Security, 508 Accessibility, and Enterprise Architecture requirements.
+      Non-standard software has not been reviewed and must be fully evaluated for Security, 508 Accessibility, and Enterprise Architecture requirements.
 This review and evaluation process can take 4-6 weeks to complete.
       </p>
     </div>
   </li>